kpobrien/JosephsonCircuits.jl/README.md

 # Future developments:

-* Flux pumping, DC biasing, three wave mixing, fluxoid offsets, and two-tone harmonic balance.
+* Currently only four-wave mixing interactions with a single pump tone are supported.
+We will next add support for three wave mixing interactions along with flux pumping, DC biasing, fluxoid offsets, and multi-tone harmonic balance (multiple pumps).
-* Design optimization
+* Design optimization.
-* User defined nonlinear components.
+* More nonlinear components such as kinetic inductors.
-* Interoperability with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) for time domain simulations.
+* Time domain simulations.

 # Related packages and software:
 * [Xyce.jl](https://github.com/JuliaComputing/Xyce.jl) provides a wrapper for [Xyce](https://xyce.sandia.gov/), the open source parallel circuit simulator from Sandia National Laboratories which can perform time domain and harmonic balance method simulations.